Good Health and Wellbeing

 Does your university as a body share sports facilities with the local community, for instance with local schools or with the general public?

 Lakehead University's Thunder Bay campus features the C.J.
 Sanders Fieldhouse (15,000 sq ft), Wolf Den (30,000 sq ft) and the Hangar (50,000 sq ft) facilities which include: gymnasium, fitness centre, swimming pool, cardio room, outdoor sports fields, beach volleyball courts, running track, artificial turf, climbing room, weight training, aerobic and cardio areas.
-Outdoor facilities such as the volleyball courts and soccer field are available to the public on a first-come first-serve basis at no charge.
-The public can also purchase a membership or day pass to access these facilities using the link found here.
+Outdoor facilities such as the volleyball courts and soccer field are available to the public on a first-come, first-serve basis at no charge.
+The public can also purchase a membership or a day pass to access these facilities using the link found here.

 The university offers a number of paid and free programs for children and youth, including sports day camps, birthday events, and school outreach programs such as "ActiveU" which provides children and youth in the community access to the sports facilities on campus to play sports and receive coaching and leadership skills.